Pocono 500 (IndyCar): 1972

-The second annual 500, the Van Scoy Diamond Mines 500 at Pocono was scheduled for Sunday July 2.
+The second annual 500, the then-named 1972 Schaefer 500 at Pocono, was scheduled for Sunday July 2.
 Practice was scheduled to begin on Sunday June 18, with time trials to be held Saturday June 24 and Sunday June 25.
 However, Hurricane Agnes swept through the eastern United States, and wreaked havoc on the proceedings.
 Rain washed out practice and qualifying for a total of ten days.
 Catastrophic flooding in the area prompted officials to postpone time trials, as some roads leading to the track were closed, and local police were tending to the disaster areas.
 Meanwhile, the track grounds were heavily saturated, and the flooding had caused sewage disposal problems.
 Track officials, with the suggestion of Governor Shapp, insisted they must reschedule the race for later in the summer, but USAC angrily refused.
 After eleven days, only two days had seen track activity.
 Frustration and tempers were flaring in the paddock.
 On the evening of Wednesday June 28, the race was finally cancelled by the promoters.
 After a few days of negotiations with USAC, the controversy fizzled, and the race was rescheduled for Saturday July 29.
 It would be held as part of a USAC Indy car/USAC Stock Car 500-mile doubleheader weekend.

 In the last week of July, the series returned for the rescheduled race.
 However, defending race winner Mark Donohue was absent, recuperating from a knee injury.
 Bobby Unser won the pole position with a new four-lap track record of 189.473 mph.
 Gordon Johncock qualified second, and Mario Andretti third.
 After controversy had overshadowed the event back in June, more controversy would come to pass at the conclusion of the race itself.